Fairlay/Bitcoin-Betting/README.md

 ````

 ## Get Competitions (SubscribeCompetitions)
-Returns all active competitions for all categories (have active markets).
+Returns all active competitions for all categories (have active/inplay markets).

 Request:
 ```jsonc